dancercasey/getlexaicoin/README.md

 ### ✅ Milestone: Homepage Activation and Governance Link
 - Replaced contest homepage with validator-grade optics, tokenomics, and roadmap
 - Activated banner link to governance log for transparency and continuity
-- Confirmed homepage visibility at https://getlexaicoin.com
+- Confirmed homepage visibility at https://getlexxaicoin.com
 - GitHub Pages deployment verified and cache flushed
 ---
-# Lexaicoin (LEX) Optics Breach: Scopuly Indexing Suppression
+# Lexxaicoin (LEXX) Optics Breach: Scopuly Indexing Suppression

 ## 🔍 Overview

-On **October 15, 2025**, Lexaicoin (LEX) experienced a sudden and unexplained visibility wipe on Scopuly.
+On **October 15, 2025**, Lexxaicoin (LEXX) experienced a sudden and unexplained visibility wipe on Scopuly.
 The asset, previously searchable and fully indexed with logo and metadata, is now:

 - ❌ No longer searchable by asset name or issuer address
 - ❌ Missing logo and metadata